Breadth Fellowship for Warner School and Eastman School Students

 The Breadth Fellowship offers teaching fellowships for graduate students in the Warner School or Eastman School.
 Through this fellowship, graduate students design their own version of Reasoning and Writing in the College (WRT 105), a theme-based first-year writing course.

-All instructors accepted into the program will teach one section of WRT 105 in fall and the same course in spring, participate in our training program, and attend the program orientation at the end of August.
+All instructors accepted into the program will teach one section of WRT 105 in the fall semester and the same course in the spring semester, participate in our training program, and attend the program orientation at the end of August.
 The minimum commitment for Warner School or Eastman School applicants is two years; however, successful performance is required for reappointment after the first year.

 WRT 105 General Course Description